Tremelune/cribl/README.md

 character.

 ## Architecture
-I chose Python and Flask due to its popularity and simplicity.
+I chose Python and Flask (as well as Node.js/React) due to their popularity and simplicity.

 Also for simplicity, all files are in one Python package.
 There just weren't enough of them to bother organizing them.
 Conceptually, they occupy three tiers:

-- **API/UI** - Handles HTTP requests/responses as
+- **API** - Handles HTTP requests/responses as
 well as routing and content type.
 This is where log_endpoint belongs.
 - **Business Logic** - Where most application logic